‘Big Little Lies’ Season 2 Is A Real Possibility

 — Variety (@Variety) March 30, 2017

-However, if Big Little Lies were to get a Season 2, it may have to move forward without director and executive producer, Jean-Marc Vallee, who made it clear that he doesn’t believe HBO should bring the series back for another season.
+However, if Big Little Lies received a second season, it may have to move forward without director and executive producer Jean-Marc Vallee, who made it clear that he doesn’t believe HBO should bring the series back for another season.

 “The detective doesn’t want to let go and that’s how we finish that.
 And we think, ‘Did they do the right thing?
 What will happen?’
 Now it’s up to the audience and their imagination to figure out.
-To do a Season 2, I’m not for it,” he told The Hollywood Reporter.
+To do a Season 2, I’m not for it,” he told the Hollywood Reporter.
 “Let’s move on and do something else!
 If there’s an opportunity to reunite with Reese, Nicole and these characters of course, I’ll be a part of it, but Big Little Lies 1 is a one-time deal.
 Big Little Lies 2?
 Nah.
 The end is for the audience to talk about.
 Imagine what you want to imagine and that’s it.
 We won’t give you a Season 2 because it’s so good like this.
 Why spoil it?”

 While fans have already started letting the stars and the network know that they would love a Season 2, only time will tell if the HBO limited series has enough life to stand on it’s own and break from the original source material.